 So you are all done with the listing, walking or driving and shopping.
-Bags are full with fresh groceries.
+Bags are full of fresh groceries.
 It’s time to get to work.
 But before you start cooking there is an essential ‘Prep’ to be done.
 There are few points to be kept in mind.

 As infants are at a higher risk of getting a foodborne illness than older children or healthy adults, it’s particularly important to follow these guidelines given by foodsaftey.gov carefully: